stephane-evrard/django-gallery-ip/photos/README.md

 - Users can click on a single photo to expand it and also view details of the photo.

-- Users can search for different categories of photos.
+- Users can search for different categories of photos (town, village, landscape, house).

 -  Users can copy a link to the photo to share with friends.